 About the Author

-Bin Yang is the author of What Stop Leaders from Good to Great, Take Your Leadership to Level Five, and the Managing Director of The Prince Synergy (www.theprincesynergy.com), a leading consulting firm that finds missing tools in leadership, performance, success, and solves the hardest issues that no one else can.
+Bin Yang is the author of What Stop Leaders from Good to Great, Take Your Leadership to Level Five, and the Managing Director of The Prince Synergy (www.theprincesynergy.com), a leading consulting firm that focuses on building exceptional leaders and optimizing top team performance, and solves the hardest issues that no one else can.

 If you’d like to learn how to increase your 6Q, including IQ and EQ, consider reading the life stories in the book.
 The Prince Synergy customizes most of its classes and programs based on the Executive 6Q Assessment results.
-The 2-hr webinars, a mini quiz and 30′ free consultation are also available for hands-on experiences.
+Webinars, mini quizzes and group classes are also available.
 For more information or to schedule an interview, lecture, or appointment, please contact 310-668-1828.